Skip to main content

 }

-We also have to consider the platform injector that will be re-used between applications.
-Angular creates a platform injector when it bootstraps an application; it creates it only once and then re-uses it.
-Each Angular application has its own platform injector when dependencies are NOT shared and will have a single one when dependencies are shared.
-This means that providedIn: 'platform' services will be a part of the single injector and will be shared between applications.
+We also need to consider the platform injector, which will be reused between applications.
+Angular creates a platform injector when it bootstraps an application; it is created only once and then reused.
+Each Angular application has its own platform injector when dependencies are not shared, but will use a single platform injector when dependencies are shared.
+This means that providedIn: 'platform' services will be part of the single injector and thus shared between applications.

-single-spa-angular exports the getSingleSpaExtraProviders function that adds SingleSpaPlatformLocation to the platform injector.
-This function should be called in each application (even if that application doesn't use routing).
-We also have to share the single-spa-angular package because applications should reference the same SingleSpaPlatformLocation class.
-Assume that app1 is created earlier than app2, app1 doesn't call getSingleSpaExtraProviders() when bootstrapping the root module, but app2 does.
-The platform injector is created eagerly when the platformBrowser() is called for the first time.
-The app2 will then try to retrieve the SingleSpaPlatformLocation, but there's no such injectee within the platform injector since app1 didn't declare this dependency.
+single-spa-angular exports the getSingleSpaExtraProviders function, which adds SingleSpaPlatformLocation to the platform injector.
+This function should be called in each application, even if that application doesn't use routing.
+We also need to share the single-spa-angular package because applications should reference the same SingleSpaPlatformLocation class.
+Suppose app1 is created before app2, and app1 doesn't call getSingleSpaExtraProviders() when bootstrapping the root module, but app2 does.
+The platform injector is created eagerly when platformBrowser() is called for the first time.
+Consequently, app2 will try to retrieve the SingleSpaPlatformLocation, but it will not be available in the platform injector since app1 didn't declare this dependency.

 The root-config should have a SystemJS import map with all of the required packages: